 Premature ageing syndromes, also known as progeria, include two very rare inherited conditions, Hutchinson-Gilford syndrome and Werner syndrome.
-In both conditions, skin changes that indicate premature aging include:
+In both conditions, skin changes that indicate premature ageing include:

-These are changes that occur as the normal body ages (see ageing skin) but in progeria they occur at an accelerated rate.
+These are changes that occur as the normal body ages (see skin ageing) but in progeria, they occur at an accelerated rate.

 What are the differences between progeria types?